Biden and Modi cheer booming economic ties in visit that also reckoned with India's record on rights

 Without specifically naming China, Modi also addressed heightened tensions in the region, saying “dark clouds of coercion and confrontation are casting their shadow in the Indo Pacific.”

-Later Thursday, Modi is to attend a lavish White House state dinner in his honor.
+Later Thursday, Modi attended a lavish White House state dinner in his honor.

 Associated Press writers Lisa Mascaro, Fatima Hussein, Stephen Groves, and Ellen Knickmeyer contributed to this report.